tkchafin/mrbait/README.md

 Conda package: https://anaconda.org/tylerkchafin/mrbait

 ## Installation
-I currently supports native installation on Linux and Mac OS.
+I currently support native installation on Linux and Mac OS.
 MrBait is not natively supported on Windows, however will run using the Linux subsystem for Windows 10 (see: https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 MrBait was tested using the Ubuntu Windows-10 subsystem.

 Regardless of OS, the easiest way to install is using the conda package manager (https://conda.io/docs/):